-The evaluation results in the Seattle bus trace under the general scenario and the Manhattan grid scenario are shown in Figs. 12 and 13, respectively.
+The evaluation results in the Seattle bus trace under the general scenario and the Manhattan grid scenario are shown in Figs. 13 and 14, respectively.
 The shop is located in the city.
-We focus on the impacts of different utility functions with different threshold D. The threshold utility function is used in Figs. 12(a) and 13(a), while the decreasing utility function is used in Figs. 12(b) and 13(b).
+We focus on the impacts of different utility functions with a different threshold D. The threshold utility function is used in Figs. 13(a) and 14(a), while the decreasing utility function is used in Figs. 13(b) and 14(b).
 For each subfigure, the top and bottom parts show the results with D=2,500 and D=1,000 feet, respectively.
-In Fig. 12, it can be seen that all algorithms attract more customers under the threshold utility function than the decreasing utility functions i, since the former one brings higher detour probabilities.
-The threshold D also has an important impact on the number of attracted customers, especially when the shop is located in the city.
+In Fig. 13, it can be seen that all algorithms attract more customers under the threshold utility function i, since the former one brings higher detour probabilities.
+D is also critical, especially when the shop is located in the city.
 The number of attracted customers with D=2,500 feet is 30% more than that with D=1,000 feet.
-The results in Fig. 12 are consistent with our experiments in the Dublin bus trace.

-Fig. 13 shows the results in the Seattle bus trace under the Manhattan grid scenario.
-Note that the city plan of Seattle is not fully grid-based, meaning that there should be some performance degradations for Algorithms 3 and 4.
-Compared with the results under the general scenario in Fig. 12, more customers are attracted under the Manhattan grid scenario.
+Fig. 14 shows the results in the Seattle bus trace under the Manhattan grid scenario.
+Compared with the results under the general scenario in Fig. 13, more customers are attracted under the Manhattan grid scenario.
 This is because the traveling paths of all the traffic flows are pre-fixed under the general scenario, the assumption of which is relaxed here.
-Under the Manhattan grid scenario, if a traffic flow has multiple shortest paths, it would choose the path with RAPs to obtain a free advertisement.
-Meanwhile, it can also be seen that the threshold utility function brings more customers than the decreasing utility function i.
 A larger threshold D also brings more customers to the shop.

-Fig. 12.
+Figure 13.
 The experimental results for the Seattle bus traces under the general scenario in Section III.
 The shop is located in the city.
-Different utility functions with different threshold D are used for comparisons.
+Different utility functions with different threshold D are used.